KeyanSong/431-2018/software/installation.md

 ### Windows: Installing R Studio

-1. Close all other programs and point your browser to the page for the preview version of R Studio, at <https://www.rstudio.com/products/rstudio/download/preview/>
+1. Close all other programs and point your browser to the download page for the desktop version of R Studio, at https://www.rstudio.com/products/rstudio/download/#download

--   We use the preview version so as to be able to take advantage of the latest and greatest things available from R Studio.
+    - If you prefer, you can instead [download the preview version](https://www.rstudio.com/products/rstudio/download/preview/) so as to be able to take advantage of the latest and greatest things available from R Studio.
+This isn't necessary for our course, though.

-1. R Studio will display a link to **Desktop Version Installers**.
-Select the version of R Studio (likely to be `1.1` followed by some additional numbers, at the moment it is `1.1.345` but you may see a later number) which is recommended for your operating system (most probably this is **Windows Vista/7/8/10** and is listed at the top.
+2. R Studio will display a link to **Desktop Version Installers**.
+Select the version of R Studio (likely to be `1.1` followed by some additional numbers, at the moment it is `1.1.456` but you may see a later number) which is recommended for your operating system (most probably this is **Windows Vista/7/8/10** and is listed at the top.
 Click to download.

 2. Once the package has been downloaded to your desktop, close all other programs (including your browser), then double-click the package, and follow the instructions to start the setup process.